Disclaimer: The images in this article were taken pre-COVID-19.

 Global issues that require policy solutions

 The next is population growth.
 In our teaching and women’s empowerment projects we support both girls and women in their educational development.

-However, we work on educating many local communities about the importance of protecting the local environment.
-These communities might at later stage be compelled to select their leaders based on their effective environmental policies.
+However, we work on educating many communities about the importance of protecting the local environment.
+These communities might then be compelled to select their leaders based on their effective environmental policies.

 Take action when and where you can

-You now know which global issues the UN considers primary, and how you can help further the cause.
-All you have to do is pick a GVI program to get started.
+You now know which global issues the UN considers most important, and how you can contribute to the UN SDGs.
+All that’s left to do is pick a GVI program to get started.